 According to the registration page, the ‘LWS’ allows you to bank profits daily with no boss, no cubicle, and no experience.

-The page also boldly claims it works even if you’ve never made a single dollar on the web and you’ll even learn from the best wealth coaches on the planet.
+The page also boldly claims it works even if you’ve never made a dollar online and you’ll learn from the best wealth coaches on the planet.

-I dunno about you, but this definitely comes across as a “pipe dream” intended to pull the wool over your eyes so the person behind it can pocket a pretty penny instead.
+But this comes across as a “pipe dream” intended to pull the wool over your eyes so the person behind it can pocket a pretty penny instead.

 Even the tacky “get-rich-quick” design of the website itself looks extremely fishy from the offset.